RlyehDoom/icb_coder_helper/Grafo/Indexer/README.md

 - **Uses**: Cyan (`#4ECDC4`) - dotted line
 - **project_reference**: Green (`#059669`) - solid line

-## Integration with Guru Ecosystem
+## Integration

-This tool is part of the Guru project ecosystem and can be integrated with other Guru services:
+This tool can be integrated with various development workflows:

 1. **Build Integration**: Use in CI/CD pipelines to analyze code changes
 2. **Documentation**: Generate architecture documentation